assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

 The MultiAppPacket is specified below.
 It allows multiple application messages to be contained in one encrypted Salt Channel packet.
-This saves IO and CPU, but provides no additional functionality over using only AppMessage type of messages.
+This saves IO and CPU, but provides no additional functionality over using only AppPacket type of messages.